trothr/blog/Richard/2020/20200717-long-delayings.md

 only serves to let the pain fester.
 That's not healthy.

 I remember, early after Marilyn's "graduation", wanting my life back.
-I was so angry, probably knowing sub-consciously that it simply could not happen.
+I was so angry, probably knowing subconsciously that it simply could not happen.
 Resolution lay in a different direction.

 At some point, I took the direction of true remedy.
 God provided